November 27, 2019

 Orientation of horizontal tilt plates

-Figure 2: Tilt mounting on horizontal surface
+Figure 2: Tilt mounting on the horizontal surface

 Horizontal plates provide two planes of measurement.
 Plane A is defined by pegs 1 & 3.
 Peg 1 is usually oriented towards the direction of tilt.
 Plane B is defined by pegs 2 & 4.
 Peg 4 is usually oriented toward the direction of tilt.